zahradd/dSPN-learning-rule/README.md

 The main subdirectories include:

-- `clustered_training_experiments`
+- **`clustered_training_experiments`**
-  - This folder contains experiments focused on clustered synaptic inputs and their effects on plasticity.
+  - Contains experiments focused on clustered synaptic inputs and their effects on plasticity.
-  - A single JSON file is used to define multiple experiments, which can be selected within `run_cluster_experiment.py`.
+  - A **single JSON file (`experiment_config.json`)** defines multiple experiments, which can be selected within `run_cluster_experiment.py`.
-  - It includes scripts for running cluster-based plasticity experiments and analyzing results.
+  - Includes scripts for running cluster-based plasticity experiments and analyzing results.

-- `distributed_training_experiments`
+- **`distributed_training_experiments`**
-  - This folder contains experiments investigating distributed synaptic inputs and their impact on plasticity.
+  - Contains experiments investigating distributed synaptic inputs and their impact on plasticity.
-  - Each experiment has its own JSON configuration file, which can be chosen when running `run_plasticity_experiment.py`.
+  - **Each experiment has its own JSON configuration file**, stored in the `experiments_config/` directory, which can be chosen when running `run_plasticity_experiment.py`.
   - The simulations in this directory distribute synaptic activity across a wider range of dendritic locations.

 ### 2. Running a Simulation

 To start a simulation, navigate to the appropriate folder.
-For example, for the clustered training experiments:
+For example, for clustered training experiments:

 ```bash
 cd clustered_training_experiments/